mpaperno/TJoy/README.md

 ## TJoy Touch Portal Plugin

 This project is currently implemented as a "plugin" for the [Touch Portal](https://www.touch-portal.com) macro launcher software, designed for integrating with virtual gaming controllers.
-It currently fully supports the [vJoy](https://github.com/njz3/vJoy) virtual joystick driver, with support for [ViGEm Bus](https://github.com/ViGEm/ViGEmBus) (XBox 360 and DualShock 4 controller emulation) in the works.
+It currently fully supports the [vJoy](https://github.com/jshafer817/vJoy) virtual joystick driver, [vXBox](https://github.com/shauleiz/ScpVBus) (a.k.a _ScpVbus_) virtual XBox 360 gamepad driver, with support for [ViGEm Bus](https://github.com/ViGEm/ViGEmBus) (XBox 360 and DualShock 4 controller emulation) in the works.

 This project is in the beginning phase so please bear with me while I expand the documentation, refine features, or fix bugs.